 Nose piercings have become more acceptable and less controversial over the years.
-While they are quite acceptable in the individual/personal life now, they are not welcomed when you’re a professional entity.
+While they are quite acceptable in the individual/personal life now, they are not always welcome at work.

-It is sad that the self-expression and individuality of a person is suffocated to death when they are at their workplace.
+It is sad that the self-expression and individuality of a person need to be disguised when they are at their workplace.
 While this discipline may be necessary for some professions, others have no plausible reasons for restricting body modifications.

 Which Jobs Don’t Allow Nose Piercings?

 If you’re planning to pursue a career in any of the following fields, then you might want to give a second thought to your decision of getting a nose piercing or body modifications, in general.

 When working in a law firm or legal field, you have to be aware of the strict rules and regulations of such places.
 Since nose piercings are still considered unprofessional, lawyers should avoid getting them.
 As a lawyer you have to meet with people of all sorts and any prominent body modifications might affect your work.